crossbario/autobahn-js/README.md

 and returns a *promise* that resolves to an instance of `autobahn.Registration` when successful, or rejects with an instance of `autobahn.Error` when unsuccessful.

+The `endpoint` must be a callable

+   function (args, kwargs, details) => result

+where

+1. `args` are the (positional) call arguments
+2. `kwargs` are the (keyword) call arguments
+3. `details` provides call metadata

+and which returns either a plain value or a promise, and the value is serializable or an instance of `autobahn.Result`.

+The `autobahn.Result` wrapper is used when returning a complex value (multiple positional return values and/or keyword return values).

 Example: **Register a procedure**

 ```javascript